serge-sans-paille/talks/cppcon2018/elvenland/elf.rst

 ``SYSV``
 ********

-    *Sys*tem *V* Application Binary Interface, set of sepcs about object format, calling convention etc
+**Sys** tem **V** Application Binary Interface, set of sepcs about object format, calling convention etc

 ``dynamically linked``
 **********************

-    Not a stand-alone executable, uses shared library and thus needs a...
+Not a stand-alone executable, uses shared library and thus needs an...

 ``interpreter /lib64/ld-linux-x86-64.so.2``
 *******************************************

 Dynamic loader

 ----